daniellaurin/azure-homelab/README.md

 4. If you see the Microsoft "Pick an Account" prompt, select "**Use another account**"
 5. Enter your **StClairConnect email address** and **existing password**

+note: if you want to original st clair tutorial download the word docx in tutorial folder

 ## Step 2: Navigate the Azure Portal

 Once logged in, you'll see the Azure Portal dashboard: